 If you prefer to avoid vodka, white grape juice or vegetable broth with a squeeze of lemon can substitute for it.
 You could also use non-alcoholic vodka which is becoming increasingly common to find.
 Just remember, the goal is to have a hint of acidity and sharpness to balance the rich, creamy sauce.

-Storage & Reheating Instructions
+Storage & Reheating

 Refrigerate leftovers in an airtight container for up to 3 days.

 Reheat on the stovetop over medium-low heat, adding a splash of cream or milk to revive the sauceโ€™s creamy texture if needed.
-Or microwave on high in 30-second increments, stirring in between, until heated through.

-More delicious weeknight pasta…
+More delicious pasta…